LandonAndEmma/SimpleImageGalleryFilterer/README.md

 SIGF is designed to be intuitive and user-friendly.
 Here's how to use the application:

 - **Navigation:**
-  - Click the "Next Image" button to navigate through the image gallery.
+  - Click the "Next Image" button to go forward a image in the image gallery.
-  - Click the "Last Image" button to navigate through the image gallery.
+  - Click the "Previous Image" button to go back a image in the image gallery.
   - Use the "File" menu to open, save, or reset images.

 - **Image Filters:**